priyanshu233/Skier-Game/README.md

 # Skier-Game

-This Game is made in python
+•	This Game is made in Python.

+•	It is made using a very popular library of python called Pygame

+A brief description of Pygame :-Pygame is a free and open source cross-platform library for the development of multimedia platforms like video games.

+•	It is also made using different data structures and algorithms just like Linked-List,Arrays,Depth-First-Search(DFS),Collision-Detection Algorithms,Dyanmic Programming etc.